ian-h-chamberlain/ian-h-chamberlain.github.io/content/_index.md

 <!-- markdownlint-disable-next-line single-h1 -->
 # About me

 Hi!
-I'm Ian, a software engineer living in the Boston area.
+I'm Ian, a software engineer living in Seattle.

 I've been hacking around on computers since I was pretty young, as well as playing computer/video games.
 As a kid, my interest in programming was sparked by my uncle